About Microenterprise Results Reporting

-The USAID Microenterprise Results Reporting (MRR) is maintained by USAID's Economic Analysis and Data Services (EADS), an activity supported by the Knowledge Management Division in the Bureau for Management's Chief Information Office (USAID/M/CIO/KM).
-EADS delivers technical and professional support services to facilitate USAID's understanding, access, and quantitative analysis of development data and information.
-To achieve the dual tasks of economic analysis and data services, EADS is responsible for managing four major databases and websites: Microenterprise Results Reporting, Trade Capacity Building, Foreign Aid Explorer, and International Data & Economic Analysis.
+The USAID Microenterprise Results Reporting (MRR) is maintained by USAID Data Services, an activity supported by the Knowledge Management Division in the Bureau for Management's Chief Information Office (USAID/M/CIO/KM).
+USAID Data Services delivers technical and professional support services to facilitate USAID's understanding, access, and quantitative analysis of development data and information.
+To achieve the dual tasks of economic analysis and data services, USAID Data Services is responsible for managing four major databases and websites: Microenterprise Results Reporting, Trade Capacity Building, Foreign Aid Explorer, and International Data & Economic Analysis.

 - DCA—Development Credit Authority